rohshall/podcaster-rs/README.md

 # podcaster
-A podcast downloader written in Rust.
+A simple podcast downloader written in Rust.

 ## Features
 1. Reads config file in the config directory `<config-dir>/podcasts.toml` to get the config about which podcasts to download, and where to store the episodes.
 A sample config file `sample-podcasts.toml` is included. `<config-dir>` is specific to the OS.
 On Linux, it is `~/.config/podcaster-rs`; on Mac, it is `~/Library/Application Support/podcaster-rs`.